 Sure sign of a student is an overall covered with patches and colorful canvas patches.
 Members of Kannunvalajat wear their own traditional, red-colored overall.
 Overalls are used from time to time on parties and during general celebration.
 It’s fashionable to tune up one’s own by sewing patches of different student associations on it.

-The biggest party of the year to wear one’s overall is the 1st of May.
+The biggest party of the year to wear one’s overall is the 1st of May, or ”Vappu!”.
 Students of different fields roam the centre of Helsinki and Kaivopuisto Park.
 Streets bustle with color and overalls, students heading for picnics or to other festivities.
 Other popular times for wearing one’s uniform are pub crawls, new student initiations and student events in general.

 The Kannunvalajat overalls are available for order in the beginning of Autumn.
 They are cool, convenient and basically make you invulnerable (results may vary).
 If you want to buy an overall, follow the mailing lists on Autumn or ask the Kannunvalajat board.